 Westporter Josh Koskoff is the lead lawyer for the families.

-He told the Times, “This decision was a long time in coming but it was more than worth the wait.
+Times, “This decision was a long time in coming but it was more than worth the wait.
 These families were not going to go away, no matter how long it took.”